UNITED STATES

 Pursuant to the Registration Rights Agreement, on June 15, 2023, we filed the registration statement on Form S-1 (SEC File No. 333-272671), as amended on August 28, 2023, to register for resale by Keystone up to 75,000,000 shares of Common Stock that may purchase under the Purchase Agreement (the “Initial Registration Statement”).
 The effectiveness of the Initial Registration Statement is a condition precedent to our ability to sell shares of our Common Stock to Keystone under the Purchase Agreement.
 The Company will use its commercially reasonable efforts to amend the Initial Registration Statement or file a new registration statement, to cover all of such Registrable Securities, subject to any limits that may be imposed by the SEC pursuant to Rule 415 under the Securities Act.

-On October 30, 2023, Gries & Associates, LLC (“Gries”) informed Star Alliance International Corp. (the “Company”) that Gries resigned as the Company’s independent registered public accounting firm.
-The reports of Gries regarding the Company’s financial statements for the fiscal years ended June 30, 2023 and 2022, being the two most recent fiscal years for which the Company has filed audited financial statements with the Securities and Exchange Commission (the “SEC”), did not contain any adverse opinion or disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope or accounting principles, except to indicate that there was substantial doubt about the Company’s ability to continue as a going concern.
-On October 30, 2023, the Company appointed GreenGrowth CPAs (“GreenGrowth”), as the Company’s independent registered public accountant firm for the year ending June 30, 2024, effective immediately.
+On October 30, 2023, Gries & Associates, LLC (“Gries”) informed Star Alliance International Corp. (the “Company”) that Gries was resigning as the Company’s independent registered public accounting firm.
+On October 30, 2023, the Company appointed GreenGrowth CPAs, as the Company’s independent registered public accounting firm for the year ending June 30, 2024, effective immediately.

-Results of Operations for the Three Months Ended September 30, 2023 as Compared to the Three Months Ended September 30, 2022
+Results of Operations for the three Months Ended March 31, 2024 as compared to the three Months Ended March 31, 2023

 Operating expenses

-General and administrative expenses (“G&A”) were $20,415 for the three months ended September 30, 2023, compared to $568,444 for the three months ended September 30, 2022, a reduction of $548,029.
+General and administrative expenses (“G&A”) were $24,291 for the three months ended March 31, 2024, compared to $80,556 for the three months ended March 31, 2023, a reduction of $56,265.
 The reduction was mainly due to much smaller general overheads for head office costs as well as for the Troy mine as no work was performed during this quarter.
-And in general

-Professional fees were $3,000 for the three months ended September 30, 2023, compared to $0 for the three months ended September 30, 2022, an increase of $3,000.
+Professional fees were $10,050 for the three months ended March 31, 2024, compared to $22,130 for the three months ended March 31, 2023, a decrease of $12,080.
 Professional fees consist mainly of legal, accounting and audit expense.
-The increase in the current period is due to payments to the auditors during the period
+The decrease in the current period is due to a reduction in legal and audit fees during the period.

-Director compensation was $0 and $4,410,000 for the three months ended September 30, 2023 and 2022, respectively.
+Director compensation was $0 and $60,000 for the three months ended March 31, 2024 and 2023, respectively.
 The reduction is due to the fact that no non cash payments in the form of shares were issued to the Directors by the Company during the period.
-Our Chairman signed a new employment agreement on March 15, 2023 and monthly compensation was increased to $20,000 per month commencing January 1, 2023.
-The reduction of $1,409,000 in Director’s compensation was mainly due to the elimination during the period of non-cash stock compensation payments.
+Our President and Chairman signed a new employment agreement on March 15, 2023 and monthly compensation was increased to $20,000 per month commencing January 1, 2023.
+This compensation was accrued as Officer compensation.

 Other income (expense)

-For the three months ended September 30, 2023 and 2022, we had interest expense of $64,623 and $115,655 respectively.
-The reduction in interest expense was due to lower interest due on loans to the company as debt is being repaid.
+For the three months ended March 31, 2024 and 2023, we had interest expense of $59,117 and $56,151 respectively.
+The increase in interest expense was due to interest payments made on loans to the company prior to debt being repaid.

 Net Loss

-Net loss for the three months ended September 30, 2023 was $372,472 compared to $7,376,679 for the three months ended September 30, 2022.
-The large decrease in our net loss is due to the elimination of non-cash stock compensation expense during the period.
+Net loss for the nine months ended March 31, 2024 was $1,835,678 compared to $9,943,420 for the nine months ended March 31, 2023.
+The large decrease in our net loss is primarily due to the elimination of non-cash stock compensation expense during the period, the reduction in the loss on the conversions of preferred stock and a reduction in operating expenses.

 LIQUIDITY AND CAPITAL RESOURCES

 The accompanying unaudited financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates continuity of operations, realization of assets, and liquidation of liabilities in the normal course of business.
-As shown in the accompanying unaudited financial statements, the Company has an accumulated deficit of $25,920,266 as of September 30, 2023.
-For the three months ended September 30, 2023, the Company had a net loss of $372,472, which included the loss on conversion of preferred stock and derivatives associated with convertible debt.
-We used ($26,662) cash in operating activities.
+As shown in the accompanying unaudited financial statements, the Company has an accumulated deficit of $27,383,472 as of March 31, 2024.
+For the nine months ended March 31, 2024, the Company had a net loss of $1,835,678 which included the loss on conversion of preferred stock and derivatives associated with convertible debt.
+We used ($252,637) cash in operating activities.
 Due to these conditions, it raises substantial doubt about the Company’s ability to continue as a going concern.

-Over the next twelve months, we expect our principal source of liquidity will be raised from the sale of stock.
+Over the next twelve months, we expect our principal source of liquidity will be raised from the sale of stock, a private placement offering or from an institutional lender.

 Off-Balance Sheet Arrangements